natwales/maya_joint_animation_json_exporter/README.md

 # maya_joint_animation_json_exporter
-Maya python script to export selected joint animations to json format - primarily for use with Facebook's AR Studio
+Maya python script to export selected joint animations to json format - primarily for use with Facebook's AR Studio.

 # usage

 Add jointExporter.py to your maya scripts directory.

-On a Mac: /Users/[user]/Library/Preferences/Autodesk/maya/2017/scripts
+On a Mac: ```/Users/[user]/Library/Preferences/Autodesk/maya/2017/scripts```

 Within your project open, and all of your joints selected, run the following code in the script editor: